Client Login

 Circulation

-The number of copies distributed by a publication.
+Circulation is the number of copies distributed by a publication.
 Circulation figures are available for all major publications.

 Collateral PR

-Materials such as a brochure or printed information about a company.
+Collateral PR is materials such as a brochure or printed information about a company.
 Often supports media or packs and therefore obtaining links with the primary source.

 Column Inches

-A form of measuring PR success by multiplying the length of a piece of editorial by the number of columns.
+Column inches is a form of measuring PR success by multiplying the length of a piece of editorial by the number of columns.

 Competitor Analysis

-A comparison of PR success against competitors.
-Can be measured in various ways.
+A comparison of PR success against competitors…

 Composition